 “I feel sick over reminding them that I am a student and not a ‘real’ therapist,” I remember telling my supervisor during this time.
 Many of my classmates were terminating internship site clients and moving on to jobs at other clinics or starting their own practices in states that allow it.

 In many states, you can open your own practice as long as you have supervision.
-One way Motivo can make starting your own practice a reality is by easily and affordably connecting you to a supervisor in your state, removing one stressful checklist item off the list.
+One way Motivo can make starting your own practice reality is by easily and affordably connecting you to a supervisor in your state, removing one stressful checklist item off the list.

 I, however, was staying on at my internship site and transitioning to a fee-for-service role.
-I felt lucky in many ways: I love the work I do and I was already halfway to building my caseload.
-But it also meant my clients knew more about where I was in my career than I sometimes wished and, ultimately, I felt like an imposter.
+I felt lucky in many ways: I love the work I do, and I was already halfway to building my caseload.
+But it also meant my clients knew more about where I was in my career than I sometimes wished, and ultimately, I felt like an imposter.
 I worried that maybe my clients had somehow forgotten I was an intern and now that I was reminding them, they would all leave or reevaluate and discount our work together.

-This feeling or thought process isn’t unique, as fellow “Motivator” Katie illustrated in Imposter Syndrome: The Struggle is Real, but still, I expected to feel more confident now that I was graduating, and instead I was second-guessing everything.
+This feeling or thought process isn’t unique, as fellow “Motivator” Katie illustrated in Imposter Syndrome: The Struggle is Real, but still, I expected to feel more confident now that I was graduating and instead, I was second-guessing everything.

 One of the ways I worked through this (and still work through it), is by being honest about these feelings with my supervisor.
 When you really want to prove yourself, it can feel counterintuitive to admit you feel like a fraud.
 By bringing these feelings up to someone who had been there before, though, I felt less alone.